Modes of mechanical ventilation

 Modes of mechanical ventilation are one of the most important aspects of the usage of mechanical ventilation.
 The mode refers to the method of inspiratory support.
 In general, mode selection is based on clinician familiarity and institutional preferences, since there is a paucity of evidence indicating that the mode affects clinical outcome.
 The most frequently used forms of volume-limited mechanical ventilation are intermittent mandatory ventilation (IMV) and continuous mandatory ventilation (CMV).

-There have been substantial changes in the nomenclature of mechanical ventilation over the years, but more recently it has become standardized by many respirology and pulmonology groups.
-Writing a mode is most proper in all capital letters with a dash between the control variable and the strategy (i.e. PC-IMV, or VC-MMV etc.).
+Terminology

+There have been substantial discussion of nomenclature of mechanical ventilation in the past, particularly about the terminology regarding modes of mechanical ventilation.
+The confusion is still daunting but serious attempts are under way to bring clarity to the issue.
+Most recently, ISO has updated related standards to include terminology on modes of ventilation.